HumanAssisted/JACS/README.md

 Welcome to JACS - JSON Ai Communication Standard.

- q
+The JACS documents enable trusted data sharing between AI agents and Human UIs.
+It does this by making JSON documents verifiable.

  - verifiable as to their source
  - verifiable as to their schema
  - verifiable in a state and version

 The core Rust library provides data validation, cryptography tooling that might useful for both human interfaces and AI.

-## JSON is all you need
+## JSON is all you need!

+All you need is the JACS lib and an agent to validate a document.
 To use, you create JSON documents and then sign them with your agent.
 When those other services have modified the document, you can verifiy the agent, and sign the changes.

-Documents are meant to be shared and stand-alone, meaning that all. you need is the JACS lib and a document to validate a document.
+Documents are meant to be shared and stand-alone.

-Store, index, and search the docouments how you like.
+Flexible for developers - store, index, and search the docouments how you like.

 ## trust